GetStream/flutter-samples/packages/imessage/README.md

 ![](https://raw.githubusercontent.com/GetStream/flutter-samples/master/images/imessage_clone_hero_v1.png)

 iMessage Clone is a sample app implemented using Stream Chat and Flutter.
-It is a fully fledged messaging app built using core packages.
+It's a fully fledged messaging app built using the core Stream packages.

+See our [blog post](https://getstream.io/blog/build-an-imessage-clone-with-streams-flutter-chat-sdk/) for a step-by-step guide on how to build this application.

 ## Getting Started

 Before running this project please ensure Flutter is installed and configured on your machine.
 If you're new to Flutter, please checkout the [official guide](https://flutter.dev/docs/get-started/install) with installation instructions for your OS.

 This project is only configured to support the following platforms: